gdams/adoptium/content/blog/eclipse-temurin-8u382-11020-1708-and-2002-available/index.md

   - release-notes
 ---

 Adoptium is happy to announce the immediate availability of Eclipse Temurin 8u382, 11.0.20, 17.0.8 and 20.0.2.
 As always, all binaries are thoroughly tested and available free of charge without usage restrictions on a wide range of platforms.
-Binaries, installers, and source code are available from the [Temurin download page](https://adoptium.net/temurin/releases).
+Binaries, installers, and source code are available from the [Temurin download page](https://adoptium.net/temurin/releases), [official container images](https://hub.docker.com/_/eclipse-temurin) are available at DockerHub, and [installable packages](https://adoptium.net/installation/) are available for various operating systems.

 ## Security Vulerabilities Resolved